morganericsson/msengcs/kursplaner/en/4DV005_MachineLearning.md

 - James, Gareth, Witten, Daniela, Hastie, Trevor & Tibshirani, Robert, An introduction to statistical learning: with applications in R, Springer, New York, NY, 2013.

 Supplementary literature may be provided by the institution if needed.

+## Other information

+The course is conducted in such a way that the course participants' experiences and knowledge are made visible and developed.
+This means, for example, that we have an inclusive approach and strive for no one to feel excluded.
+This can be expressed in different ways in a course, for example by using the gender neutral example.